samuelfavreaubdeb/Toxes-autosave/README.md

 ### `Alert on save`

-- When set to On, a dialog will show up on save to allow you to select the external toxes to export.
+- **"On"** : A dialog will show up on save to allow you to select the external toxes to export.
+- **"Always export all"** : No dialog will show up on save.
+Every external toxes will be exported.
+- **"Only export modified"** : No dialog will show up on save.
+Only the external toxes that were modified since the last save will be exported.

 # Operator Inputs